-Candidates with good grade profiles in the Caribbean Advanced Proficiency Examination (CAPE) in at least six CAPE units, including two double-unit courses will be considered for undergraduate study.
+- Candidates with good grade profiles in the Caribbean Advanced Proficiency Examination (CAPE) in at least six CAPE units, including two double-unit courses will be considered for undergraduate study.
 Minimum grades of I or II are required.

-An associate degree, with good grades, may also be considered suitable for direct entry to year one of a relevant Bachelor degree programme.
+- An associate degree, with good grades, may also be considered suitable for direct entry to year one of a relevant Bachelor degree programme.

 Candidates with a Class II upper division or Class I degree from UWI will be considered for entry to our postgraduate programmes.

-The University has agreements with a number of education representatives (also known as agents) around the world, who can assist you with your application.
-Please note that using a representative does not put your application at any advantage or disadvantage when the academic decisions are made within the department.
-Independent applications will be considered on an equal basis.
+The University has agreements with many education representatives (also known as agents) around the world who can assist you with your application.
+Using a representative does not put your application at any advantage or disadvantage, and independent applications will be considered on an equal basis.

 Please use the services of only one representative to avoid administrative complications.
-We only work with representatives listed on our website.
+We strongly advise you to only work with a representative listed below.